-As governments consider how best to take advantage of further energy efficiency resources to meet future demands for cleaner energy, this report provides a catalogue of the achievements to date of one of the largest and longest running energy efficiency programs.
+Following the UNFCCC Paris Agreement in 2015, as governments consider how best to take advantage of further energy efficiency resources to meet future demands for cleaner energy, this report provides a catalogue of the achievements to date of one of the largest and longest running energy efficiency programs.

-This record is drawn from over 100 publications that detail the evidence of the impacts of EESL programs in 20 countries, and covers more than 25 different product types (see Attachment A for more information on the methodology).
+This record is drawn from over 150 publications that detail the evidence of the impacts of EESL programs in more than 20 countries, and covers more than 30 different product types (see Attachment A for more information on the methodology).